CriusNyx/ETGItemCards/README.md

 # Goal
 This mod adds item cards to Enter The Gungeon.

-Many Enter The Gungeon player, often need to pause, and look at Wikipedia articles, or other online resource to find information about items while playing.
+Many Enter The Gungeon players often need to pause and look at Wikipedia articles or other online resource to find information about items while playing.
 This is time consuming, and slows down the pace of an otherwise very quick game.

 This mod is intended to fix that by causing item cards to pop up on screen whenever the player is looking at a gun they would like to pick up.